 In addition, Water Resources and Environmental Compliance is responsible for the negotiation and development of agreements with other agencies, banking partners and entities throughout the State of California for water transfer and exchanges that facilitate the recharge, storage and recovery of water at the water banking projects.
 It is responsible for the negotiation and the development of agreements that facilitate the delivery of water recovered from the water banking projects to IRWD's service area through facilities owned by the California Department of Water Resources, Kern County Water Agency and Metropolitan Water District of Southern California (MWD).
-It is also responsible for the management of water supplies allocated to District-owned lands within the Dudley Ridge Water District (PVID) including the participation of these lands in the PVID/MWD existing fallowing program and any new water conservation related programs that PVID and MWD implement in the future.
+It is also responsible for the management of water supplies allocated to District-owned lands within the Dudley Ridge Water District and for the management of IRWD-owned lands located in the Palo Verde Irrigation District (PVID) including the participation of these lands in the PVID/MWD existing fallowing program and any new water conservation related programs that PVID and MWD implement in the future.